 Priority Factors in Room Reservation

-• Thirdly, class year and GPA will impact the timing at which students may select rooms within their ROOM SELECTION PROCESS.
-Specifically, those with more credits and higher GPA’s will have earlier room selection appointments (if they participate in one of the optional room selection processes – see below).
+- Thirdly, class year and GPA will impact the timing at which students may select rooms within their ROOM SELECTION PROCESS.
+Specifically, those with more credits and higher GPA’s will have earlier room selection appointments (if they participate in one of the optional Early or Main room selection processes – see below).

-• Finally, roommate matching (building roommate/suitemate groups of 2 or more) provides an advantage, as each ROOM SELECTION PROCSS is initially open only to groups of students who can completely fill rooms (those processes are subsequently open to individual, unmatched students selecting individual vacant beds within rooms and suites).
+- Finally, roommate matching (forming roommate/suitemate groups of 2 or more) provides an advantage, as each ROOM SELECTION PROCSS is initially open only to groups of students who can completely fill rooms (those processes are subsequently open to individual, unmatched students selecting individual vacant beds within rooms and suites).

 Steps 1 and 2: Applying and Depositing for Housing (REQUIRED in order to be guaranteed on-campus housing for 2026/2027)

-• Application: The application will be available (in MyHousing) starting March 1.
+- Application: The application will be available (in MyHousing) starting March 2 (note that this has been moved back from the original date of March 1 in order to open the application on a weekday rather than a weekend).
 The deadline for returning students to submit the application to be guaranteed housing for the 2026/2027 academic year is May 1.

 Step 3: Searching for and Matching with Roommates and Suitemates (optional)

 Searching for and matching with roommates or suitemates is completely optional, but we strongly encourage students to consider utilizing this option.
 This search process will allow students to filter potential roommates by many more criteria than the housing office can use if we are doing the matching.
 Roommate matches made by Housing are based on limited criteria, and a 100% match cannot be guaranteed.
-When making room assignments during the summer (for those student who are guaranteed housing but who have not already been assigned a room), Housing Operations will work to honor the roommate/suitemate matches students have made.
+When making room assignments during the summer (for those student who are guaranteed housing but who do not receive a room assignment through a Room Selection Process, or who for any other reason lose their original housing assignment), Housing Operations will work to honor the roommate/suitemate matches students have made.

 Please Note – all potential roommates and suitemates need to meet the application and deposit deadline to find and match with one another on the Housing Portal.
 Students must also be in the same roommate matching pool (e.g. they must all be in the general roommate matching pool, or the Gender Affirming Roommate Matching pool).